-The Commonwealth Scientific and Industrial Research Organisation (CSIRO) carried out a thorough review of the National Red Imported Fire Ant Eradication Program’s fire ant movement controls, which are the rules for how industries, businesses and the general public should store, move and treat materials that are at risk of spreading fire ants within and outside the fire ant biosecurity zones.
+The Commonwealth Scientific and Industrial Research Organisation (CSIRO) carried out a thorough review of our fire ant movement controls.
+These are the rules for how industries, businesses and the general public should store, move and treat materials that are at risk of spreading fire ants within and outside the fire ant biosecurity zones.
 These carriers are:

-This review is part of a business improvement process where the program is looking to streamline and improve movement controls over time, with the ultimate aim of preventing the spread of fire ants.
+This review is part of a business improvement process to streamline and improve movement controls over time, with the ultimate aim of preventing the spread of fire ants.

 It is important to note that the CSIRO recommendations are not new regulation, and business practices have not changed.
-The report will inform how the program considers movement controls in the future, as will the feedback we receive from you.
+The report will inform how we consider movement controls in the future, as will the feedback we receive from you.

 In this hub, under the title 'Key Documents', you will find: